PrintN/Typing-Bot/README.md

 # Typing Bot
 ![Demo](demo.png)
+#### ⚠️ Disclaimer: This material is for educational purposes only.
+Cheating is not condoned, and it should never be used to gain an unfair advantage. ⚠️

 ## Description
 A simple typing bot for [monkeytype.com](https://monkeytype.com) & [typeracer.com](https://play.typeracer.com/).
 It simulates human typing behavior, allowing you to set the typing speed in WPM and a percentage of errors.